 - all pathways and parking areas should be lit for safety; and - lighting fixtures should be selected for their energy efficiency properties as much as for their design and appearance.
 They should be strong and durable and easily maintainable. - 464.
 Lighting should generally be in accordance with these building standards: BSEN 13201-2, BSEN 13201-3, and BSEN 13201-4. - 465.
 Light pollution is a statutory nuisance under Part III of the Environmental Protection Act 1990, as introduced by the Public Health etc (Scotland) Act 2008, and Planning Advice Note (PAN) 51, Planning, Environmental Protection and Regulation makes it clear that it is the responsibility of planning authorities and the environmental protection bodies to collaborate in the task of protecting the environment, to apply controls so that duplication is minimised and to ensure overlap is avoided whenever possible. - 466.
 The council will therefore seek to prevent statutory nuisances where lighting forms part of a planning application and may seek to regulate lighting as part of planning conditions and obligations. - 467.
-In 2009, the council approved separate guidance entitled Controlling light pollution and reducing lighting energy consumption, and developers are encouraged to familiarise themselves with this.
+In 2009 the council adopted guidance entitled Controlling light pollution and reducing lighting energy consumption.
+Developers may wish to familiarise themselves with this in the interim until such time as the guidance is replaced.